 There are tons of on-campus spots that are great for studying.
-The most obvious is the main Library (although there are 3 on campus) with its 6 floors and a basement.
+The most obvious is the main Library (although there are 3 on-campus) with its 6 floors and a basement.
 It is a popular choice and can get very crowded.
-The higher the floor, the better chance for a spot, and it is quieter the higher you go.
+The higher the floor, the better the chance for a spot, and it is quieter the higher you go.
 You can reserve study rooms here and the first floor is open 24 hours.

 If your daughter is in a sorority, they will probably use their chapter house a lot.
 Many require study hours, and they are monitored there.

-The Marshall Student Center has seats on every level and some study rooms.
+- The Marshall Student Center has seats on every level and some study rooms.
 The Skypad Lounge has computers, tables, whiteboards, and vending machines.
 The Quiet Lounge is next to the Skypad and is smaller and more private.

-Castor Beach is a mock beach with great scenery.
+- Castor Beach is a mock beach with great scenery.
 It has hammocks and it’s nice and warm.
 You will also see many taking naps here.

-The Fountains by MLK Plaza provide a quiet, shady place to study.
-The sound of the fountains provides a great place to focus.
+- Fountains by MLK Plaza provide a quiet, shady place to study.
+The sound of the fountains provides a great place to focus on.
 The benches at the edge of the fountain have electrical outlets as well.

-The Education Building is popular.
+- Education Building is popular.
 It has many tables and a quiet atmosphere on the 2nd and 3rd floors.
 It also has the iTeach lounge which is a great place to study.

-The Environmental Sciences Building has first-floor study rooms with vending machines.
+- Environmental Sciences Building has first-floor study rooms with vending machines.

-The ISA – Interdisciplinary Sciences Building is a 6-story science building with lots of quiet study nooks.
+- ISA – Interdisciplinary Sciences Building is a 6-story science building with lots of quiet study nooks.
 It’s a best-kept secret for studying.

-The Champion’s Choice Patio, next to the Rec Center has outdoor tables with built-in outlets.
+- Champion’s Choice Patio, next to the Rec Center has outdoor tables with built-in outlets.
 The cafeteria has great healthy choices as well.

-Off-campus options are plenty as well.
+- Off-campus options are plenty as well.
 Some apartments are offering study lounges and computer rooms.
 Besides the ever-popular Starbucks (there are 3 near/on campus), you might want to check these options out.

-Felicitous – They provide “free” WiFi if you purchase something.
+- Felicitous – They provide “free” WiFi if you purchase something.
 This funky shop has coffees, sandwiches, and desserts, and can get pretty crowded, so you may need to try out a few times to see what time is better for you.

-Panera – There are 2 locations near campus, and you will always find students at one of them studying.
+- Panera – There are 2 locations near campus, and you will always find students at one of them studying.